dmcpatrimonio/operative-history/6eahn-20-4020-100-op_history.md

 ============

-Disciplinary framing of architecture in post-war Italy
+Disciplinary Framing of Architecture in Post-war Italy
 ======================================================

-Concepts and methods
+Concepts and Methods
 --------------------

 - 2 kinds of historicism: Avant-garde teleology of history and Crocean